Skip to main content

 • “There was a lot of exhaustion in either having to kill enemies that take many hits or trying to dodge enemies and taking random hits that you then have to spend time grinding health back from.”

-• “You can buy upgrades for your wallet in the town, but seeing as the only thing gating these purchases is more money, I really don't see why these things had to be upgrades in the first place, since you can farm money infinitely in this game (albeit slowly and tediously).”
+• “You can buy upgrades for your wallet in the town, but since the only thing gating these purchases is more money, you can farm money infinitely in this game, albeit slowly and tediously.”

 • emotional